prema46/PolestarDeveloperPage-Playwrite/README.md

 -----------------------------------------------------------------------------------------------------------

-As per the previous updates and instructions, I have made the following improvements to the UI and API tests:

 ### UI Test Improvements:
 __ Playwright Locator Usage: __ I’ve tried to use Playwright locators as much as possible.
 However, I wasn’t able to update all locators due to some failing test cases that still need attention.